WiseTransport/WiseFrontend/README.md

 ### !!!
 Dependant on OTPProvider

 You will first need to launch the OTPProvider.
-Follow READ.ME in the corresponding folder.
+Follow README.md in the corresponding folder.

 ### Install dependencies